Skip to main content

 Curricular Practical Training (CPT)

-Curricular Practical Training (CPT) is an employment authorization benefit that allows F-1 students to work off-campus in their major field of study.
+Curricular Practical Training (CPT) is an employment authorization benefit that allows F-1 students to work off-campus during their program of study to gain practical experience in their major field of study.

 • CPT must be an integral part of the established curriculum